dicook/dicook.github.io/_posts/2015-05-17-graduations.md

 - Karsten Maurer will defend his PhD late this summer, and will start as an assistant professor at Miami University, Ohio in August.
 - Sam Helmich defended his MS in March, titled "Board Game Recommendation" under the direction of Professor Heike Hofmann.
 He works for John Deere, Iowa.
 - Sam Tyner defended her MS in April, titled "A Geometry for Network Visualization in ggplot2" under the direction of Professor Heike Hofmann.
 She will continue on to a PhD at ISU.
 - Danny Bero defended his MS, titled "Ranking Iowa High School Soccer Teams", in April, under my direction.
-You check out the [web app](https://berodaniel.shinyapps.io/rankings_app) to explore rankings of high school teams, and predict match outcomes.
+You can check out the [web app](https://berodaniel.shinyapps.io/rankings_app) to explore rankings of high school teams, and predict match outcomes.
 He will take a position at an internet sales company in Monroe, WI, in June.

 Congratulations on the hard, and creative work!